aclemons/emailrelay/doc/reference.md

     them.
 Use `--log` instead of `--as-server` to keep standard error stream open.

+*   \-\-spool-dir &lt;dir&gt; (-s)

+    Specifies the directory used for holding mail messages that have been received but not yet forwarded.

+*   \-\-help (-h)

+    Displays help text and then exits.
+Use with `--verbose` for more complete output.

+*   \-\-version (-V)

+    Displays version information and then exits.

+### [SMTP][] client options ###

+*   \-\-forward (-f)

+    Causes spooled mail messages to be forwarded when the program first starts.

+*   \-\-forward-on-disconnect (-1)

+    Causes spooled mail messages to be forwarded whenever a SMTP client connection disconnects.

+*   \-\-forward-to &lt;host:port&gt; (-o)

+    Specifies the transport address of the remote SMTP server that is used for mail message forwarding.

+*   \-\-poll &lt;period&gt; (-O)

+    Causes forwarding of spooled mail messages to happen at regular intervals (with the time given in seconds).

+*   \-\-client-filter &lt;program&gt; (-Y)

+    Runs the specified external filter program whenever a mail message is forwarded.
+The filter is passed the name of the message file in the spool directory so that it can edit it as required.
+A network filter can be specified as `net:<tcp-address>` and prefixes of `spam:`, `spam-edit:` and `exit:` are also allowed.
+The `spam:` and `spam-edit:` prefixes require a SpamAssassin daemon to be running.
+For store-and-forward applications the `--filter` option is normally more useful than `--client-filter`.

+*   \-\-client-interface &lt;ip-address&gt; (-6)

+    Specifies the IP network address to be used to bind the local end of outgoing SMTP connections.
+By default the address will depend on the routing tables in the normal way.
+Use `0.0.0.0` to use only IPv4 addresses returned from DNS lookups of the `--forward-to` address, or `::` for IPv6.

+*   \-\-connection-timeout &lt;time&gt; (-U)

+    Specifies a timeout (in seconds) for establishing a TCP connection to remote SMTP servers.
+The default is 40 seconds.

+*   \-\-idle-timeout &lt;time&gt;

+    Specifies a timeout (in seconds) for receiving network traffic from remote SMTP and [POP][] clients.
+The default is 60 seconds.

+*   \-\-response-timeout &lt;time&gt; (-T)

+    Specifies a timeout (in seconds) for getting responses from remote SMTP servers.
+The default is 60 seconds.

+*   \-\-forward-to-some

+    Allow forwarding to continue even if some recipient addresses on an e-mail envelope are rejected by the remote server.

+*   \-\-immediate (-m)

+    Causes mail messages to be forwarded as they are received, even before they have been accepted.
+This can be used to do proxying without store-and-forward, but in practice clients tend to to time out while waiting for their mail message to be accepted.

+### SMTP server options ###

+*   \-\-port &lt;port&gt; (-p)

+    Sets the port number used for listening for incoming SMTP connections.

+*   \-\-remote-clients (-r)

+    Allows incoming connections from addresses that are not local.
+The default behaviour is to reject connections that are not local in order to prevent accidental exposure to the public internet, although a firewall should also be used.
+Local address ranges are defined in [RFC-1918][], RFC-6890 etc.

+*   \-\-address-verifier &lt;program&gt;

+    Runs the specified external program to verify a message recipent's e-mail address.
+A network verifier can be specified as `net:<tcp-address>`.

+*   \-\-anonymous[=&lt;scope&gt;] (-A)

+    Disables the server's SMTP VRFY command, sends less verbose SMTP greeting and responses, stops `Received` lines being added to mail message content files, and stops the SMTP client protocol adding `AUTH=` to the `MAIL` command.
+For finer control use a comma-separated list of things to
+    anonymise: `vrfy`, `server`, `content` and/or `client`,  eg.
+    ``--anonymous`=server,content`.

+*   \-\-dnsbl &lt;config&gt;

+    Specifies a list of [DNSBL][] servers that are used to reject SMTP connections from blocked addresses.
+The configuration string is made up of comma-separated fields: the DNS server's transport address, a timeout in milliseconds, a rejection threshold, and then the list of DNSBL servers.

+*   \-\-domain &lt;fqdn&gt; (-D)

+    Specifies the network name that is used in SMTP EHLO commands, `Received` lines, and for generating authentication challenges.
+The default is derived from a DNS lookup of the local hostname.

+*   \-\-filter &lt;program&gt; (-z)

+    Runs the specified external filter program whenever a mail message is stored.
+    The filter is passed the name of the message file in the spool directory so that it can edit it as required.
+The mail message is rejected if the filter program terminates with an exit code between 1 and 99.
+Use `net:<tcp-address>` to communicate with a filter daemon over the network, or `spam:<tcp-address>` for a spamassassin spamd daemon to accept or reject mail messages, or `spam-edit:<tcp-address>` to have spamassassin edit the message content without rejecting it, or `exit:<number>` to emulate a filter program that just exits.

+*   \-\-filter-timeout &lt;time&gt; (-W)

+    Specifies a timeout (in seconds) for running a `--filter` program.
+The default is 60 seconds.

+*   \-\-interface &lt;ip-address-list&gt; (-I)

+    Specifies the IP network addresses or interface names used to bind listening ports.
+By default listening ports for incoming SMTP, POP and administration connections will bind the 'any' address for IPv4 and for IPv6, ie.
+    `0.0.0.0` and `::`.
+Multiple addresses can be specified by using the option more than once or by using a comma-separated list.
+Use a prefix of `smtp=`, `pop=` or `admin=` on addresses that should apply only to those types of listening port.
+Any link-local IPv6 addresses must include a zone name or scope id.
+Interface names can be used instead of addresses, in which case all the addresses associated with that interface at startup will used for listening.
+When an interface name is decorated with a `-ipv4` or `-ipv6` suffix only their IPv4 or IPv6 addresses will be used (eg. `ppp0-ipv4`).

+*   \-\-prompt-timeout &lt;time&gt; (-w)

+    Specifies a timeout (in seconds) for getting the initial prompt from a remote SMTP server.
+If no prompt is received after this time then the SMTP dialog goes ahead without it.

+*   \-\-size &lt;bytes&gt; (-M)

+    Limits the size of mail messages that can be submitted over SMTP.

+### POP server options ###

+*   \-\-pop (-B)

+    Enables the POP server listening, by default on port 110, providing access to spooled mail messages.
+Negotiated [TLS][] using the POP `STLS` command will be enabled if the `--server-tls` option is also given.

+*   \-\-pop-by-name (-J)

+    Modifies the spool directory used by the POP server to be a sub-directory with the same name as the POP authentication user-id.
+This allows multiple POP clients to read the spooled messages without interfering with each other, particularly when also using `--pop-no-delete`.
+Content files can stay in the main spool directory with only the envelope files copied into user-specific sub-directories.
+The `emailrelay-filter-copy` program is a convenient way of doing this when run via `--filter`.

+*   \-\-pop-no-delete (-G)

+    Disables the POP DELE command so that the command appears to succeed but mail messages are not deleted from the spool directory.

+*   \-\-pop-port &lt;port&gt; (-E)

+    Sets the POP server's listening port number.

+### Admin server options ###

+*   \-\-admin &lt;port&gt; (-a)

+    Enables an administration interface on the specified listening port number.
+    Use telnet or something similar to connect.
+The administration interface can be used to trigger forwarding of spooled mail messages if the `--forward-to` option is used.

+*   \-\-admin-terminate (-Q)

+    Enables the `terminate` command in the administration interface.

+### Authentication options ###

 *   \-\-client-auth &lt;file&gt; (-C)

     Enables SMTP client authentication with the remote server, using the client